NetCents Recruits Finance VP with Significant Transactional and Capital Formation Experience

-Vancouver, British Columbia--(Newsfile Corp. - April 27, 2020) -NetCents Technology Inc. (CSE: NC) (FSE: 26N) (OTCQB: NTTCF) ("NetCents" or the "Company"), a disruptive cryptocurrency payments technologies company, is pleased to announce the recruitment of Marcus Laun as Vice President of Corporate Finance.
+VANCOUVER, B.C., April 27, 2020 - NetCents Technology Inc. ("NetCents" or the "Company") (CSE: NC / Frankfurt: 26N / OTCQB: NTTCF), a disruptive cryptocurrency payments technologies company, is pleased to announce the recruitment of Marcus Laun as Vice President of Corporate Finance.

 Mr. Laun will be filling a newly created position of VP of Corporate Finance working with the CEO, Clayton Moore.
 His duties will include developing and managing a global network of financial services partners and working closely with the newly formed Board of Advisors in managing the global nature of NetCents' opportunities.
 Additionally, the Board of NetCents has determined that developing an institutional investor-base will be a priority as it matures, Mr. Laun will be directly responsible for those relationships.